Updated on

 Mechanisms of Discrimination between Cobalamins and Their Natural Analogues during Their Binding to the Specific B12-Transporting Proteins

-When transcobalamin and haptocorrin bind to the B12, the resulting complexes are known as holotranscobalamin (holoTC) and holohaptocorrin (holoHC).
+When transcobalamin and haptocorrin bind to the B12, the resulting complexes are known as holotranscobalamin (holoTC) and holohaptocorrin (holoHC), respectively.

-Of the three carrier proteins, only transcobalamin can carry the B12 which was absorbed into the ileum, and move it further down to the tissues.
+Of the three carrier proteins, only transcobalamin can carry the B12 that is absorbed into the ileum, and move it further down to the tissues.
 Once there, the holoTC complex (that is, the “active B12”) is integrated through a specific receptor-mediated uptake, delivering B12 into the cells, where it acts as a co-enzyme for vital cellular functions.

 What happens to the remaining B12 circulating in the blood?
-It is bound to haptocorrin, creating the biologically-inert complex holoHC.
+It has bound to haptocorrin, creating the biologically-inert complex holoHC.
 We’re not fans of the regular B12 blood test, because it fails to distinguish between holoTC and holoHC.
-This is a serious concern, because holoTC can make up as little as 10% of your total B12:
+This is a serious concern, because holoTC can make up as little as 10% of your total B12.

 As a result, a real B12 deficiency can easily exist within what looks like a normal total-B12 status, and many genuine B12 deficiency cases end up undiagnosed.